Royal history rendered in brass

 Trade began to decline with Portugal as the Portuguese empire waned in the 18th century.
 By the 19th century, Britain was seeking to make inroads with Benin as a new trading partner.
 However, this partnership was much less mutually beneficial and was marked with frequent tension.
 After increased aggression from both nations, the British launched the Punitive Expedition of 1897, seizing the Oba’s palace, burning down the city around it, killing many, and looting the royal court’s vast stores of art and treasure.

 We know that this plaque was one of the artworks looted in the siege because Norman Burrows, a known trafficker in stolen Benin objects, owned it briefly during this time.
 This act of looting perpetrated by the British was later condemned as a criminal and violent act of British imperialism and colonialism.
 As such, there are many who believe that objects such as this plaque should be returned to the people of Benin, who remain deeply connected to their history and cultural traditions.
 However, there are others who feel that these remarkable objects are part of the world’s heritage, and thus should remain in museum collections around the world as testament to this artistically rich culture.
-Where do you stand on this controversial and unresolved issue?

 The Art of Africa: A Resource for Educators (publication by The Metropolitan Museum of Art, available online)

 Kate Ezra, Royal Arts of Benin: The Perls Collection (New York: The Metropolitan Museum of Art, 1992).